Monoxido45/cv_cluster/training/README.md

-# cv_cluster
-# Luben´s repository for scientific iniciation in clustering analysis.
+# Training codes with snippets of clustering analysis and phylogenetic analysis needed for the specific problem of the scientific initiation.